bunkerity/bunkerweb/docs/plugins.md

     chmod -R 770 bw-data
     ```

-    When starting the BunkerWeb container, you will need to mount the folder on `/data` :
-    ```shell
-    docker run \
-    	   ...
-    	   -v "${PWD}/bw-data:/data" \
-    	   ...
-    	   bunkerity/bunkerweb:1.5.0-beta
-    ```

-    Here is the docker-compose equivalent :
+    Here is the docker-compose associated : [Scheduler](/integrations/#scheduler).
-    ```yaml
-    mybunker:
-      image: bunkerity/bunkerweb:1.5.0-beta
-      volumes:
-        - ./bw-data:/data
-      ...
-    ```

 === "Docker autoconf"

-    When using the [Docker autoconf integration](/1.4/integrations/#docker-autoconf), plugins must be written to the volume mounted on `/data`.
+    When using the [Docker autoconf integration](/integrations/#docker-autoconf), plugins must be written to the volume mounted on `/data`.

     The easiest way to do it is by starting the Docker autoconf stack with a folder mounted on `/data` (instead of a named volume).
 Once the stack is started, you can copy the plugins of your choice to the `plugins` folder from your host :
     ```shell